 Who is in the Collaborative?

-CLIC brings together everyone working in health and social care in Cumbria and the Morecambe Bay area, including in the independent/ voluntary sector and people who use services, but founding partners include:
+CLIC brings together everyone working in health and social care in Cumbria, including in the independent/ voluntary sector and people who use services, but founding partners include:

 - Cumbria Clinical Commissioning Group (CCG)